Periodontitis: Symptoms, Causes, and Treatments

 - Loose or sensitive teeth

 When gingivitis progresses to periodontitis, treatment becomes much more complicated.
-Only your dentist and hygienist can perform periodontal treatment, which involves special dental procedures, and can require oral surgery.
-If your dentist determines that you have periodontitis, the treatment will depend on the severity of the infection.
+Only your dental professional can perform periodontal treatment, which involves special dental procedures, and can require oral surgery.
+If your dental professional determines that you have periodontitis, the treatment will depend on the severity of the infection and the condition of your gums.
 Some options include:

-- Tooth Scaling and Root Planing: During this two-step procedure to treat periodontitis, your dental professional will scrape off the tartar that has built up on teeth both above and below the gum line (tooth scaling).
+- Tooth Scaling and Root Planing: During this two-step procedure to restore oral health, your dental professional will scrape off the tartar that has built up on teeth both above and below the gumline (tooth scaling).
 Next, your dental professional will smooth rough spots on the tooth roots, making it more difficult for bacteria to collect and cause more plaque and tartar buildup.

 - Flap Surgery: If the gum inflammation and pockets next to the teeth persist after a deep tooth-cleaning procedure, your dentist may recommend flap surgery.
 Flap surgery is a common dental procedure to treat periodontitis that is performed by a specialist called a periodontist.
 During flap surgery, the tartar is removed from the pockets that have formed alongside the teeth.
 The pockets are then closed with stitches, so the gum tissue once again hugs the teeth.
 Reducing the pockets makes it easier and more comfortable to brush and floss your teeth.

-- Doxycycline Gel: Gel that contains doxycycline (an antibiotic) provides periodontal disease treatment by killing bacteria and shrinking the pockets that periodontal disease can cause along the gum line.
-Your periodontist applies the gel to the pockets after a tooth scaling/root planing procedure, and the antibiotic is released gradually over a period of about a week.
+- Doxycycline Gel: Gel that contains doxycycline (an antibiotic) provides gum inflammation treatment by killing bacteria and shrinking the pockets that periodontal disease can cause along the gumline.
+A dental professional applies the gel to the pockets after a tooth scaling/root planning procedure, and the antibiotic is released gradually over a period of about a week.

-- Chlorhexidine Chip: Another periodontal disease treatment involves placing a small, antimicrobial gelatin chip in a tissue pocket along the gum line after tooth scaling/root planing, and the antimicrobial is released gradually over time.
+- Chlorhexidine Chip: Another treatment involves placing a small, antimicrobial gelatin chip in a tissue pocket along the gumline after tooth scaling/root planing, and the antimicrobial is released gradually over time.

-- Minocycline Microspheres: For this type of periodontal disease treatment, the periodontist places tiny particles containing minocycline as an antibiotic in the tissue pockets after a tooth scaling/root planing procedure.
+- Minocycline Microspheres: For this type of periodontal disease treatment, tiny particles containing minocycline as an antibiotic are placed in the tissue pockets after a tooth scaling/root planning procedure.

-- Doxycycline Pill: Your periodontist may prescribe an antibiotic pill for periodontal disease treatment in addition to tooth scaling and root planing.
-A low-dose doxycycline pill can help prevent overactive enzymes from breaking down gum tissue after periodontal disease treatment.
+- Doxycycline Pill: An antibiotic pill may be prescribed for periodontal disease treatment in addition to tooth scaling and root planning.
+A low-dose doxycycline pill can help prevent overactive enzymes from breaking down gum tissue after the treatment.

 Prevention is the best way to avoid the need for painful, costly, and time-consuming periodontal treatment.
-By focusing on preventive health and oral hygiene through the use of an effective oral hygiene regimen, you can keep your gums and teeth healthy.
-To help prevent and reverse gingivitis, an early form of periodontal disease, try a Crest Pro-Health regimen.
-A Crest Pro-Health Advanced regimen helps protect your teeth and gums.
-This Crest Pro-Health Advanced regimen includes:
+By focusing on preventive health and oral hygiene through the use of an effective oral care regimen, you can keep your gums and teeth healthy.
+To help prevent and reverse gingivitis, an early form of periodontal disease, try incorporating any of the following into your oral care routine:

-- Toothpaste: Toothpaste like Crest Gum Detoxify Deep Clean can play a key role in at-home treatment of gingivitis, an early form of periodontal disease, by preventing issues before they start.
-Crest Gum Detoxify can neutralize the bacteria found in plaque that builds up around the gum line.
-By using this as your daily toothpaste, it can help reverse early signs of gum disease and give you clinically proven healthier gums.
+- Toothpaste: Toothpaste like Crest Gum Detoxify Deep Clean can play a key role in the at-home treatment of gingivitis, an early form of periodontal disease, by preventing issues before they start.
+Crest Gum Detoxify can neutralize the bacteria found in plaque that builds up around the gumline.
+By using this as your daily toothpaste, it can help maintain good oral hygiene and reverse early signs of gum disease, not to mention giving you clinically proven healthier gums.

 - Mouthwash: Crest Pro-Health Multi-Protection Mouthwash helps reduce gingivitis, an early form of periodontal disease by killing germs.
 Crest Pro-Health Multi-Protection Mouthwash provides 24-hour protection against gingivitis and plaque when used twice a day and it freshens your breath without the burning sensation of alcohol.

-- Floss: Twice-daily flossing is an important part of any oral care regimen.
-If your teeth and gums are sensitive, try Oral-B Glide Pro-Health Comfort Plus Floss.
+- Floss: Once-daily flossing is an important part of any oral care routine.
+If your teeth and gums are sensitive, pair traditional floss with an oral irrigator.
+The Oral-B Water Flosser Advanced uses water enriched with microbubbles of air to help eliminate plaque bacteria for healthier gums.

 *At 3 weeks of treatment.